Skip to content

 About moving on

-Earlier this week, I sent my resignation and I am feeling a bit dizzy.
-If I am exciting for this new adventure to come, a part of me cannot help but thinking of all the cool things of this last chapter of my work life.
-And I am also worried because we never know what can happen next.
+Earlier this week, I sent my resignation, and I am feeling a bit dizzy.
+While I am excited for this new adventure to come, a part of me cannot help but think of all the cool things about this last chapter of my work life.
+I am also worried because we never know what will happen next.

-I will start by this.
-The very same day I had to give a call to warn I was about to resign, we learned that a dear friend passed away of cancer, our son’s best friend has been tested positive with COVID-19 and there has been a reshuffle of the board of my partner’s company.
-That’s quite a lot a bad signs.
+I will start with this.
+The very same day I had to give a call to warn I was about to resign, we learned that a dear friend passed away of cancer, our son's best friend has tested positive with COVID-19, and there has been a reshuffle of the board, of my partner's company.
+That's quite a lot of bad signs.
 The day was not going to be the best one.

-Was it really a good time to resign and add even a bit more uncertainty to that?
-Or could there have been a better time to move on, now that every thing is collapsing.
+Was it a good time to resign and add even more uncertainty?
+Or could there have been a better time to move on now that everything is collapsing?
 Anyway, I did it.
-I may have had a lump in my throat but I jumped into the void.
+I may have lumped in my throat, but I jumped into the void.

 Oh I love the irony of life.
 Will they jump?
 Or back away?
-I know that I won’t even climb on the top of such a tower.
-But I am ready to quit a position I enjoyed, colleagues I admire and a very sane and respectful work environment for a pretty rare yet insecure opportunity.
+I know I won't even climb on the top of such a tower.
+But I am ready to quit a position I enjoyed, colleagues I admire, and a very sane and respectful work environment for a rare yet insecure opportunity.

 I don’t feel like getting stuck in a crippling nostalgia.
 I feel like recalling all the learnings I made those 5 years.
 And to be thankful for them.

-I truly enjoyed to healthy way the company and the project were managed, and I am thankful for that.
-I will keep it with me for when I will be in charge of a project and a team.
-It’s one more proof of what you can achieve when you talk and act as grown-ups, and to grown-ups.
+I truly enjoyed how the company and the project were managed, and I am thankful for that.
+I will keep it while in charge of a project and a team.
+It proves what you can achieve when you talk and act as grown-ups and to grown-ups.

-I learned the smart and agile way of creating a product in startups, and I am grateful for that.
-I witnessed first-hand the “better done that perfect” mantra put into action.
-And with a little touch there and there, slowly, the product takes shape, its quality, functionalities and usability improve.
-That’s pretty smart and resilient.
-You do what you can, when you can.
-You simply have to be smart enough so that the ever work-in-progress can still reach a market, even a small one, at every step of the journey.
+I learned the innovative and agile way of creating a product in startups, and I am grateful for that.
+I witnessed first-hand the "better done than perfect" mantra put into action.
+And with a little touch here and there, slowly, the product takes shape, and its quality, functionalities, and usability improve.
+That's pretty smart and resilient.
+You do what you can when you can.
+You have to be smart enough so every work-in-progress can still reach a market, even a small one, at every step of the journey.

 I learned how to dig into code and technologies.
-I learned how to learn new things on that matter and I am grateful for that.
-I am convinced designers should have a perfect understanding of the material with which they are working.
-I have been given to opportunity to put this belief into action.
+I learned how to learn new things, and I am grateful for that.
+I am convinced designers should have a perfect understanding of the material they are working on.
+I have been allowed to put this belief into action.

-I met beautiful people and I am grateful for that.
+I have met beautiful people, and I am grateful for that.

-I have been given the opportunity to thrive, and I am grateful for that.
+I have been allowed to thrive, and I am grateful for that.

-It was a wonderful chapter of my work life.
-It’s now time to write a new one, starting with a blank page.
+It was an incredible chapter of my work life.
+It's now time to write a new one, starting with a blank page.

 It’s time to move on.